Undergraduate Admissions Requirements

 Your Official Transcripts

-- Students applying for Applied Mathematics, Computer Science, or Electromechanical, Civil, Computer, Biomedical, Electrical or Mechanical Engineering must also have taken a minimum of Precalculus.
+- Students applying for Applied Mathematics, Applied Sciences, Computer Science, Cybersecurity or any Engineering program must also have taken a minimum of Pre-Calculus.

 Additional Information for Specific Applicants